-Module Description: During Industrial Attachment I, students will work under company supervision at the level of an Artisan and will undertake at least six weeks of attachment at an appropriate industry for hand-on practical training.
+Module Description: During Industrial Attachment I, students will work under company supervision at the level of Technician Trainee and will undertake at least six weeks of attachment at an appropriate industry for hands-on practical training.
 Students will maintain a logbook of daily activities and will be required to submit a comprehensive final report for assessment at the beginning of the following semester.
-During attachment, students will be visited at their work place twice by their Lecturers.
+During attachment, students will be visited at their work places by their Lecturers at least once.